GetAI-Solutions/clario/README.md

 ## PURPOSE OF THE PROJECT
-The purpose of the GetAI project is to create an AI-powered barcode scanner and chatbot that helps people in Africa easily access important product information.
+The purpose of the Clario.ai project is to create an AI-powered barcode scanner and chatbot that helps people in Africa easily access important product information.
 Many consumers in Africa struggle to find clear and detailed information about products, especially in the areas of beauty, healthcare, and food.
 This lack of information can lead to improper product use and health risks.
-GetAI aims to solve this problem by providing a simple way for users to scan barcodes and receive comprehensive product details in their local languages.
+Clario.ai aims to solve this problem by providing a simple way for users to scan barcodes and receive comprehensive product details in their local languages.
 This includes usage instructions, safety guidelines, ingredient lists, and even suggestions for similar products or local alternatives.
 The goal is to make product information accessible, accurate, and relevant, empowering consumers to make informed and safe choices

 ## STRUCTURE OF THE PROJECT

 1. **User Interface**

 **Mobile App**
-The user interface of the GetAI app is designed to be user-friendly and intuitive.
+The user interface of the Clario.ai app is designed to be user-friendly and intuitive.
 Users interact with the app by opening it on their smartphone, where they are greeted with a clean and simple splash screen.
 <p>
 <img src="images/splash screen.jpeg" alt="history" width="200"/>
 <img src="images/account.jpeg" alt="history" width="200"/>